operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

 ### Caveats

-- `run bundle`, `run packagemanifests`, and `cleanup` are intended to be used for testing purposes only, since this command creates a transient image registry that should not be used in production.
+- `run bundle`, `run bundle-upgrade`, `run packagemanifests`, and `cleanup` are intended to be used for testing purposes only, since these commands create a transient image registry that should not be used in production.
 Typically a registry is deployed separately and a set of catalog manifests are created in the cluster to inform OLM of that registry and which Operator versions it can deploy and where to deploy the Operator.
-- `run bundle` and `run packagemanifests` can only deploy one Operator and one version of that Operator at a time, hence its intended purpose being testing only.
+- `run bundle` and `run packagemanifests` can only deploy one Operator and one version of that Operator at a time, and `run bundle-upgrade` can only upgrade one Operator and one version of that Operator at a time, hence their intended purpose being testing only.

 [olm]:https://github.com/operator-framework/operator-lifecycle-manager/